-But, consider a company that is on the verge of a new merger or acquisition.
-The EPS could be a misleading measurement for investors because it doesn't reflect how the impending change will trickle down.
-Instead, they'd want to calculate the diluted earnings per share, which captures a more complete picture of the company's financial health as it relates to the shareholder.
+But, consider a company that is on the verge of a new merger.
+The EPS could be a misleading measurement for investors because it doesn't reflect how the change will trickle down.
+Instead, they'd want to calculate the diluted earnings per share.
+This captures a more complete picture of the firm's financial health.

-If you aren't familiar with the different methods and what they represent, you could have an inaccurate sense of a company's financial health.
-Revenue, for example, can be measured at different points in a company's full sales cycle, which can have dramatic effect on how actual profits are displayed.
+If you aren't used to the different methods and what they represent, you could have an inaccurate sense of a company's financial health.
+Revenue, for instance, can be measured at different points in a company's full sales cycle.
+This can have a dramatic effect on how actual profits are displayed.
 Different revenue recognition models can count sales as complete in the books well before the customer receives the item or service they purchased.